Beyond Cynicism • Part 2: The Problem of Group Identity Essentialism

 This is part 2 of the “All We Are” series.
-These writings explore theories of ideological conditioning, ideas in the book “Cynical Theories”, the doctrine of “lived experience” (in which I explore my own lived experience of losing a close sibling to a tragic death), and reflections around Dr. Erec Smith’s argument for using empowerment as a basis for teaching, as laid out in his book, “Critique of Anti-racism in Rhetoric and Composition: the Semblance of Empowerment”.
+These writings explore theories of ideological conditioning, the doctrine of “lived experience” (in which I explore my own lived experience of losing a close sibling to a tragic death), and reflections around Dr. Erec Smith’s argument for using empowerment as a basis for teaching, as laid out in his book, “Critique of Anti-racism in Rhetoric and Composition: the Semblance of Empowerment”.

 In recent years, the term “racial essentialism” has become common in social justice activist spaces and in some academic circles.
-The word “essentialism” has also been used for thousands of years by philosophers in the East and West in both secular and spiritual systems of thought with very different meanings, so it’s necessary to define the word as it is meant in the context of the social justice ideologies that are analyzed in this series of essays and in the book Cynical Theories.
+The word “essentialism” has also been used for thousands of years by philosophers in the East and West in both secular and spiritual systems of thought with very different meanings, so it’s necessary to define the word as it is meant in the context of the social justice ideologies that are analyzed in this series of essays.

 I want to speak briefly to the problem of group identity essentialism, which is an umbrella category that includes racial essentialism, gender essentialism, and other categories of essentialism related to group identities.
 Group identity essentialism is a term I’ve taken to use over the past few years because of a pattern of behaviors I have observed in social justice activist circles and both far left and far right social media environments where group identity theories are fundamental to the culture.
 To my knowledge, the term “group identity essentialism” has not yet come into vogue, but I hope it will spread soon because I think this term can be useful in naming a widespread problem that has been exacerbating the large scale cultural conflicts and inter-group hostilities that have deepened since the beginning of the 2010’s when the rhetoric of the “culture wars” began to rapidly escalate far beyond the levels they had ever been at before.